tidwall/gjson/SYNTAX.md

 {name.first,age,"company":!"Happysoft","employed":!true}
 ```

 Here we selected the first name and age.
-Then add two new fields, "company" and "employed".
+Then add two new fields, `company` and `employed`.

 This results in